Amitprajapati111/Lernify/Project_Technical_Breakdown.md

 ### C. Advanced Level Questions
 1. **Q:** Explain WebRTC signaling and how Socket.io facilitates it in your app.
    - *Strong Answer:* WebRTC requires clients to exchange SDP (Session Description Protocol) offers, answers, and ICE candidates to find optimal network paths.
 Socket.io acts as the signaling server to relay these payloads because WebRTC peers cannot locate each other directly over the internet without this initial handshake.
+Furthermore, to work across different networks behind NATs and Firewalls, I configured the ICE servers with external STUN (to get public IPs) and TURN servers (as fallback media relays) using `metered.ca`.
 2. **Q:** How would you refactor your bulk CSV upload to handle 100,000 records?
    - *Strong Answer:* Currently, it processes rows iteratively.
 I would offload processing to a background worker (e.g., BullMQ + Redis).
 Instead of iterative `User.create()`, I'd use MongoDB `insertMany()` with `ordered: false` to bulk insert optimally.